salimelawad/salimelawad.github.io/cv.md

 # CURRICULUM VITAE

+## Bio

+Highly skilled and dedicated Lead Data Engineer with a special focus on Python, machine learning, and data engineering.
+Possessing over five years of extensive experience in designing efficient data pipelines, implementing data flows and transformations, productionizing machine learning models, and performing data wrangling tasks utilizing Python.
+Takes advantage of key technologies such as Docker, Kubernetes, Airflow, and Kafka, with proficiency in multiple databases.
+Demonstrates a solid track of record in automating data processing tasks, ensuring the integrity of data pipelines, and leading the development of machine learning frameworks.
+Known for delivering timely results through effective project management and problem-solving skills.
+An effective communicator, fluent in both English and Spanish.
+Adept at leading projects to successful completion and passionate about leveraging skills in Python to contribute to the growth and success of data-driven projects.

 ## EXPERIENCE
 #### Lead Data Engineer
 ###### Oct 2022 - Present | Enterprise Products Partners | Houston, TX